 2The City Wastewater GFC is waived per OMC 13.08.205(C) for properties with an existing septic system that connect to the sewer system within two years following notice of sewer availability or connect within two years of purchasing the property, and for properties that qualify for a LOTT CDC rebate.

 Will I be required to connect to the public sewer system?

 There are various loan and grant programs available with differing requirements.
 Learn more about each below.

-Currently, if your property is within 200 feet of an existing gravity public sewer or adjacent to an existing STEP (septic tank effluent pump) sewer, the City will require you to connect to the sewer when your existing system fails or if you are making improvements to your home that would require an expansion of your septic system.
+Connection is generally voluntary.
+However, if your septic system fails or if you plan to expand your home beyond the septic system capacity, the City will require you to connect to the sewer if your property is within 200 feet of an available sewer.
 The City does not plan to make the conversion of properly functioning septic systems to the public sewer system mandatory.
 That may change if recovery plans developed by the State of Washington identify the conversion of septic systems as a required action to clean up impaired water bodies within the City of Olympia.